-Romans 11:26 “For from Him and through Him and to Him are all things To Him be the glory forever.
+Romans 11:36 “For from him and through him and to him are all things.
+To him be glory forever.
 Amen.”

 The Bible reveals to us a God of providence and sovereign authority over all things.
-Here are 9 truths we can realize, as believers, as we place our hope in a providential God.
-This is certainly not exhaustive, so I welcome your thoughts.
+Here are 9 truths to hold on to as we place our hope in a providential God.

 - God has providentially placed us where He wants us for this season.
 There may be a change of seasons coming, but there is a good work for us to do now, right where we are.